rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 This plugin adds AMQP 1.0 support to RabbitMQ.

+Despite the name,
+AMQP 0-9-1 and 1.0 are very much different protocols and thus 1.0 is treated as a separate protocol supported by RabbitMQ, not a revision of the original protocol that will eventually supersede it.

 ## Status

 This plugin is considered to be young and experimental but it is supported.
 We describe it as a